 - Design will divide

-This review has been updated to expand on the original specs and adapt to how we've found using the Fitbit Ionic over a period of months
+This review has been updated to discuss some recent updates and how we've found using the Fitbit Ionic over a period of months.

 Our review of the Fitbit Ionic is significant.
 Not only because it's Fitbit's first self-proclaimed smartwatch, but because it feels like the first 24/7 smartwatch.
 A corner has been turned.

 But now, it's game on.
-The Fitbit Ionic is going head-to-head with the Apple Watch Series 3, and while it doesn't have LTE to offer, it has the upper hand in some other areas.
-We've been putting the Ionic through its paces for a while now, but we should caution that there are still a few pieces missing.
-Even with the updated software, Fitbit has some tweaking and adding left to do before the Ionic launches on 1 October.
-We'll be revisiting this review shortly after to see if our mind has been changed.
-But if you're weighing up a Fitbit Ionic pre-order, read on for the current state of play.
+The Fitbit Ionic – and its sportier cousin the Fitbit Ionic Adidas Edition – is going head-to-head with the Apple Watch Series 3, and while it doesn't have LTE to offer, it has the upper hand in some other areas.
+We've been putting the Ionic through its paces for a while now, and since launch Fitbit rolled out a couple of significant updates, including an app store.
+Read on to get our thoughts on the current state of the Ionic.